 - Stone care and cleaning.

-These services require a vendor with a comprehensive service catalog; sufficient to meet the needs of management while remaining flexible enough to perform the services around your organization’s schedule.
+These services require a vendor with a comprehensive service catalog; sufficient to meet the needs of management while remaining flexible enough to perform the functions around your organization's schedule.

 Proof in Partnerships

 A distinct advantage of the franchise-based janitorial vendor model is the organizations access to high-level associations and partnerships, such as BOMA and ISSA.

 These types of relationships afford master franchise business owners, as well as franchisees, the ability to cost-effectively seek higher education that directly benefits their privately held businesses, ability to earn a living wage, as well as provide up to date technologies and products to ensure your buildings health and cleanliness professionally aligns with your organization's goals.